textpattern/textpattern.github.io/brand/user-docs-guide.md

 {: .example-list}
 ```

-The example list styling looks like the paragraph version except the bullets need positioned inside the list container, thus the need for it’s own selector.
+The example list styling looks like the example text styling except the bullets are changed to hyphens and positioned inside the list container, thus the need for it’s own selector.

 ### File-tree components